 - 6. The appeal should set out the points in dispute and the reasons for the appeal.
 The Chief Executive will, on receipt of a written appeal, convene an appeal panel to meet within 20 working days. - 7.
-The membership of the panel will be: - a chair, being a Non-executive Director of the appellants employing organisation; - a second panel member nominated by the appellant doctor, preferably from within the same grade; and - an Executive Director from the appellant's employing organisation.
+The membership of the panel will be: - a chair, being a Non-executive Director of the appellant's employing organisation; - a second panel member nominated by the appellant doctor, preferably from within the same grade; and - an Executive Director from the appellant's employing organisation (unless otherwise agreed between the employer and the Local Negotiating Committee (LNC) for medical and dental staff).